xentara-plugin v2.0.4

 Loading and an element is done in three steps:

-1. First, the virtual function loadConfig() is called, passing it the JSON object that contains the element's configuration.
+1. First, the virtual function load() is called, passing it the JSON object that contains the element's configuration.
 This function must go through all the members of the JSON object and initialize the configuration accordingly.
 After reading all the parameters, the configuration must be checked for completeness and consistency.

 2. Then, the virtual function realize() is called to allow the element to perform any initialization that can only be done once the entire model has been loaded.